mukul5789/Webdev_project1/README.md

 # Webdev_project1
-Please drop a star if you like this project
+I hope you will like this project please drop a star if you like this project